killerswan/ninlil/README.txt

 Ninlil.fs -- contains Ninlil.Main, with a program which finds all
              posts older than a certain date and deletes them :D

+A note about compiling: after installing F# on Ubuntu (which required `mono-devel`), I found that now things work better when the compiler is given `--standalone`.  :D